-- (1) This design guide is applicable for design of concrete filled steel tubular members with concrete cylinder strength up to 90N/mm2 and steel of yield strength up to 550N/mm2. - (2) This design guide is based on EN 1994-1-1 and EN 1994-1-2 for the design of concrete filled steel tubular members with special considerations for the high strength concrete and the high tensile steel. - (3) This design guide should be limited to the types of concrete filled tubular members of doubly symmetrical and uniform cross-section over the member length, as shown in Figure 1.1.
+- (1) This design guide is applicable for the design of steel-concrete composite members with concrete cylinder strength up to 90 N/mm and steel of yield strength up to 550 N/mm. - (2) This design guide extends the limitation of EN 1994-1-1 and EN 1994-1-2 for the design steel-concrete composite members made of high strength concrete and the high strength steel section. - (3) This design guide should be limited to the types of steel-concrete composite members of doubly symmetrical and uniform cross-section over the member length, as shown in Figure 1.1.

-(a) Concrete filled tubes without reinforcement Reinforcement
+(a) Concrete filled steel tubes without reinforcement

-(b) Concrete filled tube with reinforcement
+(b) Concrete filled steel tubes with reinforcement